Troubled Production: Live-Action TV

 - Then a strange melodrama unfolded when Turness had to disprove rumors that Today co-hosts Natalie Morales and Willie Geist would be the next ones axed.
 Who was?
 Today's general manager Jaime Horowitz, who Turness had been desperate to hire but who had only been on the job ten weeks before being told to leave.

 - But this is nothing compared to MSNBC's own hirings and firings, and the resulting game of musical chairs with its hosts.
 Between 2011 and 2015, Ed Schultz's show changed time slots no less than five times before it was cancelled.
 The network also made some controversial new hires such as Ronan Farrow (Mia's son), who had no experience in TV journalism and was given a weekday show solely on the basis of his social media presence.
-Ronan's show was inevitably ridiculed and cancelled after one year.
+His show was cancelled after one year.

 - Yet the most humiliating blow came when NBC Nightly News anchor Brian Williams was caught embellishing his involvement in a firefight during the first days of Operation Iraqi Freedom.
 He was suspended for six months without pay.
 An internal review by NBC reportedly discovered eleven other examples of fabulism by Williams.
 While he was not fired outright, in mid-June it was announced that he had been effectively demoted to serving as "breaking news anchor" for MSNBC while Nightly's longtime weekend anchor Lester Holt was promoted to lead anchor.

 - Venezuelan screenwriter Ibsen Martinez was infamous for having walked off the production of his soap Por Estas Calles in the mid-nineties because of intense Executive Meddling.
 After two decades away from TV, he wanted to have a return to form by penning Nora, a co-production between Televen, Telemundo, and Cadena Tres, but after all the trouble behind the scenes he should have walked off this one too.